Mary Parker (Salem witch trials)

-Mary (née Ayer) Parker of Andover, Massachusetts Bay Colony, the daughter of John Ayer, was executed by hanging on September 22, 1692, with several others, for witchcraft in the Salem witch trials.
+Mary Parker (née Ayer) of Andover, Massachusetts Bay Colony, the daughter of John Ayer, was executed by hanging on September 22, 1692, with several others, for witchcraft in the Salem witch trials.
 She was a 55 year old widow.
 It is believed that Mary Parker’s family buried her body on their property, as was tradition for those who were executed.
 Mary's husband, Nathan, died in 1685.
 Nicholas Noyes officiated.
 Her daughter, Sarah Parker, was also accused.
-At the time of her execution, historians discovered the existence of three others with the same name as Mary Parker.
+Historians have identified three others persons named Mary Parker who lived in colonial Massachusetts at the same time who are sometimes conflated with the woman who was executed.